How can schools and teachers use information from the Kindergarten Assessment?

 Is this too early to be testing children?

 The Kindergarten Assessment is not what is typically thought of as a “test.”
-The child-friendly assessment is a combination of teacher observations and simple questions that help identify some early literacy and math skills, how a children approach learning, their ability to follow directions, and how they interact with other students.
+The child-friendly assessment is a combination of teacher observations and simple questions that help identify some early literacy and math skills, how children approach learning, their ability to follow directions, and how they interact with other students.
 Children are never asked to write down responses during any portion of the assessment.

 Does the assessment give an accurate picture of a child’s abilities?